 The Cubberley Artist Studio Program (CASP) supports the vitality of the arts in Palo Alto by providing City-sponsored, affordable studio space for artists, building creative community and fostering public engagement with the arts and artists.

 The Zoo is home to more than 50 species of animals—about 200 specimens in all.
 Many of them are brought to schools as part of our Science Outreach program.
 Some of the animals include, raccoons, jungle bats, hedgehogs, ferrets, snakes, fresh water fish, invertebrates, birds, turtles and a giant tortoise!
-In the new Zoo, opening Spring 2021, we'll have many more animals, including flamingos, spoonbills, and meerkats.
+New animals include flamingos, spoonbills, and meerkats.

 In an addition to an amazing zoo, the Junior Museum offers numerous science programs for schools, community groups, and families, including summer camps and birthday parties.